Louis Prang: Youth

 Prang was born in Breslau in Prussian Silesia.
 His father Jonas Louis Prang was a textile manufacturer and of French Huguenot origin; his mother, Rosina Silverman, was German.
-Because of health problems as a boy, Prang was unable to receive much standard schooling and became an apprentice to his father, learning engraving and calico dyeing and printing.
-In the early 1840s, Prang travelled around Bohemia working in printing and textiles.
-However, after some travel in Europe, he became involved in revolutionary activities in 1848.
-Pursued by the Prussian government, he went to Switzerland and in 1850 emigrated to the United States and Boston, Massachusetts.
+Because of health problems as a boy, Prang was unable to receive much standard schooling and became an apprentice to his father, learning engraving, calico dyeing and printing.
+In the early 1840s, Prang travelled around Bohemia working in textiles, as well in Hagen, Westphalia studying the chemistry of printing.
+After some travel in Europe, he became involved in revolutionary activities in 1848.
+Pursued by the Prussian government, he went to Switzerland and in 1850 emigrated to the United States, settling in Boston, Massachusetts.

 Early work

 Prang's early activities in the US publishing architectural books and making leather goods were not very successful, and he began to make wood engravings for illustrations in books.
 In 1851 he worked for Frank Leslie, art director for Gleason's Pictorial Drawing-Room Companion, and later with John Andrew of John Andrew & Son.
+These professional experiences put him in a position to create Prang & Mayer.

 Lithography and career

-In 1856, Prang and a partner created a press, Prang and Mayer, to produce lithographs.
+In 1856, Prang and Julius Mayer created a press, Prang and Mayer, to produce lithographs and copperplates.
 The company specialized in prints of buildings and towns in Massachusetts.
-In 1860, he bought out his partner, creating L. Prang & Company and began work in color printing of advertising and other forms of business materials.
-The firm became quite successful, and became known for war maps, printed during the American Civil War and distributed by newspapers.
+In 1860, he bought out his partner, creating L. Prang & Company and began working to create album cards as well as Civil War maps and illustrations.
+Prang used numerous stones to produce each of his works, unlike his contemporaries.
+Between his use of materials, particular methodology and significant time commitment to his work, he was able to deliver an unprecedented level of quality, which resulted in the firm's ultimate success.

+The company's success also depended on its production of Civil War imagery.
+Following the events that look place at Fort Sumter, Prang set out to capitalize demand for war imagery.
+No one had previously created and distributed war maps in America, but less than a day after receiving news of the attack, Prang had crafted maps of Charleston Harbor and passed them out them to all the newsstands in the city.
+He continued producing maps throughout the war as the public became progressively more engrossed in the details of the fighting.

+Prang's success producing war maps allowed him to amass the necessary funds to return to Europe and learn about new developments in German lithography in 1864.
+Returning the next year, he began to create high-quality reproductions of major artworks to promote education in the arts.
+His ability to create such high-quality and accurate copies made him very popular, but also sparked a degree of controversy.
+Some praised Prang for making art more affordable, while others claimed he was detracting value from the original.